 The U.S. Food and Drug Administration (FDA) believes dalfampridine, a drug used to treat multiple sclerosis and sold as Ampyra, might cause seizures in users.

-What Is Ampyra and What Is It Prescribed For?
+What Is Ampyra?
+When Is It Prescribed?

 The American pharmaceutical company Acordia Therapeutics developed dalfampridine, and in January 2010, the FDA approved it as Ampyra to treat multiple sclerosis.
 Specifically, Ampyra improves patients’ walking ability and speed, and doctors prescribe it in the form of oral tablets.
-Medical science is unsure of how Ampyra works, but researchers believe that dalfampridine increases neural electrical conductivity, which allows for increased muscle movement.
+Medical science is unsure how Ampyra works, but researchers believe that dalfampridine increases neural electrical conductivity, which allows for increased muscle movement.

-Ampyra Might Cause Seizure Side Effects
+Ampyra Might Cause Seizures

 On July 23, 2012, the FDA issued a drug safety communication warning the public that Ampyra might cause seizures in users.
 According to postmarket adverse event reports, most Ampyra seizures occurred within the first few days of use and in patients who had no prior history of seizures or epilepsy.
 Because the body eliminates Ampyra via the kidneys, patients who have renal impairment conditions or whose kidney function is reduced due to age will eliminate the drug more slowly than users whose kidneys are working well.
 If the drug isn’t eliminated from the body, users will have higher concentrations of dalfampridine in their blood, which might contribute to a higher likelihood of seizures.